Abbeyy/web-chat/README.md

 and uses the query results to update state and rerender the component - and does not use the new-message information passed to the socket.
 This is far more efficient and, as the user's of this chat may not have strong signals, more optimal solutions are key.
 (MessageList.js 18-25, ComponentDidMount())

+Image / Multipart Content Type Messaging:<br/>
+I tried to implement the ability to send messages over the chat application and got as far as to receive the image data in the node server.
+However, given more time I would have liked to finish this feature.
+Given that this feature was incomplete by submission time, I decided to remove it by commenting out my code (showing what I did achieve) so that my end prototype had fully functioning features.

+Testing:<br/>
+I tried to implement Jest snapshot testing and created a file to identify whether the ChatBox component would render correctly.
+However, my test file failed and given more time I would have liked to explore this further so that my application can include snapshot tests and unit tests.
+Testing is important because, with an ever-expanding and increasingly-complicated codebase, it is vital to ensure parts worked on time ago still function logically as expected.

 ## Usage

 ## Tests

+## Paradigms

+## Styling
+I incorporated React-Bootstrap into my project because it allowed me to create an application with a continuous style: in terms of colour, shapes and positioning of components and their elements.
+I used my own CSS stylesheet on top of the Bootstrap dependency because it enabled me to show the dates and times of chat messages when the user hovers over the name of whoever sent said message.
+This cuts down on the amount of information shown on the UI at any one time, ensuring the interface is kept clear of jargon and specific information, but which data is easy to find when the user wants it.

 ## License
 [MIT License]